skylerzap/Open-Sonic/README.md

 # Documentation

+Open the engine folder with Love2D either with drag and drop or via command lines.
+Other methods work too, such as with Love2D MSVC extensions.

 Currently the engine only has sensors A and B and while there is Sonic running implemented, it does not interact with the sensors, nor does it have gravity.

 To view information from the sensors, press B for Sensor A and press N for Sensor B. You need the Love2D console enabled for this to work.